fleetdm/fleet/docs/Using Fleet/MDM-OS-updates.md

 ### iOS and iPadOS

 When a minimum version is enforced, end users will see a notification in their Notification Center after the deadline.
-They can’t continue until the OS update is installed.
+They can’t use their iPhone or iPad until the OS update is installed.

 <meta name="pageOrderInSection" value="1503">
 <meta name="title" value="OS updates">